Jerry Adair: Legacy

 While having only a .254 career batting average, he was considered a good clutch hitter (Carl Yastrzemski wrote in his autobiography Baseball, The Wall, and Me "That man was one of the coolest clutch hitters I had seen").
 However, his greatest strength was his defensive ability.
 Adair set then-major league records for single-season fielding percentage (.994) and fewest errors (5) in 1964, and followed that up by leading the league in fielding percentage again in 1965.
-He also set a record for consecutive errorless games by a second baseman (89), and consecutive chances handled without an error (458) from July 22, 1964 through May 6, 1965.
+He also set a record for consecutive errorless games by a second baseman (89), and consecutive chances handled without an error (458) from July 22, 1964, through May 6, 1965.
+His .985 lifetime fielding percentage at second base is better than his Hall of Fame contemporaries Nellie Fox, Joe Morgan and Bill Mazeroski.
+As of 2025, he has the 43rd highest fielding percentage in major league history.
 In addition, he was considered a "gamer" who would often play when injured.

-After leaving Major League Baseball, Adair played in Japan for a year, and later coached for the Oakland Athletics (1972–74) and the California Angels (1975), working under his former Oriole teammate and manager in Boston Dick Williams.
+Honors

+Adair was inducted into the OSU Baseball Hall of Fame in 2001.

+The glove Adair used in 1964 is in the Baseball Hall of Fame.

+Adair was inducted into the Sand Springs Sandite Hall of Fame in 1992.

+The Jerry Adair Baseball Complex in Sand Springs' River City Parks in Oklahoma was named in honor of Adair.

+Death

-Adair died of liver cancer on May 31, 1987 in Tulsa, Oklahoma, at the age of 50.
+Adair died of liver cancer on May 31, 1987, in Tulsa, Oklahoma, at the age of 50.